 There was a loud thump against the door.

-Warren looked up from his book, and Rei set down her saucer of cake.
+Warren looked up from their book, and Rei set down her saucer of cake.
 There was a pause.
-Rei uncrossed her legs, and leaned forward to stand up, and the door flung open before she could do anything else.
+Rei leaned forward to stand up, but the door flung open before she could do anything else.
 A green wocky with a white trilby barged in, stood at the foyer, and looked around.
-Warren stared.
+Warren stared at her.

 …Can I help you?